Bachelor’s and Master’s (BAM) Pathway in Geography

 Leaves of Absence: Until the bachelor’s degree is conferred, pathway students should follow the undergraduate procedures to request a leave of absence (LOA), if needed.
 Graduate students, once classified, must be enrolled for at least one semester before becoming eligible for a LOA.

-- Download GEOG BAM Sample Plan
+- Download GEO BAM Sample Plan